mffap/aboutauth/docs/learn/oidc/12-aggregated-and-distributed-claims.md

 ## Aggregated Claims

 Aggregated Claims allow a primary OP to pass claims from a third-party Claims Provider to the Relying Party (RP) while still acting as the single assertion point.
+The claims are included in the OP response by value as an aggregation of claims from different Claims Providers.

 ```mermaid
 flowchart-elk LR